RNR1/react-vite-starter/README.md

 ## Installation:

 - Clone and npm i.
-- Run `cp .env.example .env` to create a .env file for environment variables.
+- Run `cp .env.example .env` to create a .env file for environment variables (use PS on windows).
 - Run `npm run dev`.
 - Navigate to `localhost:3000`.